Monday, 7 June 2010

 The slurry is then dropped taken through a valve into the insulated reactor (100L) where biogas is produced.
 The reactor is maintained at 35 C and occasionally stirred by hand.
 Electricity consumption of the drill and heater system is much lower than biogas energy produced, but varies througout the year depending on ambient temperature.

 The liquid effluent is emptied into a bucket or jerry can and used as fertilizer.
 It can be pasteurized at 70 C for 1 hour to fulfill EU ABPR.
 This liquid has minimal odour, and very little organic matter.
 It is basically water with nutrients.
-The biogas from the system is collected in a floating inverted drum, which is connected to the reactor and also the kitchen stove.

 In the kitchen, one element is connected to the biogas pipe.
 The pressure from the weight of the floating drum is sufficient for a strong flame (there is no pressure regulator on the gas pipe).
 Roughly 15 minutes of cooking can be achieved, per person per day with excreta and newspaper.
 Adding degradable kitchen waste can double the gas production.